zzli123/SWITCH/README.md

 ```

 ## Tutorials
 The step-by-step tutorials are included in the `Benchmark/SWITCH` folder to show how to use SWITCH.
+Running Tutorial 1 is expected to take around 10 minutes.

 - Tutorial 1: Integrating E13 Mouse embryo (Spatial-ATAC-RNA-seq)
 - Tutorial 2: Integrating P22 Mouse brain (Spatial CUT&TAG-RNA-seq, RNA+H3K27ac)